How to start a cinema

 Planning consents

 Most external alterations, extensions and changes of use require planning permission.
 Particular care is required in conservation areas.
-You should ensure that you have the necessary consents before you start work, as planning enforcement action can be taken, even if you have obtained Building Regulation approval.
+You should ensure that you have the necessary consents before you start work, as planning enforcement action can be taken, even if you have obtained building regulations approval.

-Where a building is ‘listed’ because of its particular historical or architectural characteristics, listed building consent is required for all internal and external works, including those affecting non-original parts of the building.
-You should note that unauthorised work to a listed building is a criminal offence.
-Building Control Surveyors ensure that buildings are constructed in accordance with the conditions of the planning permissions and listed building consent.
+Where a building is ‘listed’ because of its historical or architectural characteristics, listed building consent is required for all internal and external works, including those affecting non-original parts of the building.
+Unauthorised work to a listed building is a criminal offence.
+Building control surveyors ensure that buildings are constructed in accordance with the conditions of the planning permissions and listed building consent.

 You should contact the planning department of your local authority to find out whether your proposal needs consent.
 It can take several weeks or months to obtain planning consents depending on the complexity or controversial nature of what you are proposing.
 Fees can be a significant cost (several hundred pounds) and you may also need to employ an architect to draw up plans.
 You will be required to post statutory notices for a specified period describing the proposed change adjacent to the premises in order that objections can be lodged with the local authority.